What is divorce mediation?

 Please click here

 for the answers for frequently asked questions about the divorce mediation process.

 Divorce mediation is most efficient when you come to your mediation session prepared with some basic information.
 The better informed you are about your assets, liabilities, children's schedules, and your goals for the outcome of your situation, the more progress we can make in your mediation session.

-the traditional divorce litigation process versus choosing to divorce
+a comparison of the traditional divorce litigation process versus choosing to divorce through mediation.

 Another great advantage of divorce mediation is its cost effectiveness.
 You'll find here